romey101/webapp-project/README.md

 This project empowers students to become resourceful and entrepreneurial.
 It's a win-win situation: you earn while helping others learn!

 Technologies Used:
-Frontend: HTML, CSS, JavaScript.
+ - Frontend: HTML, CSS, JavaScript.
-Backend:
+ - Backend:

+Our Goal:
+ - Allow students to generate income from their educational materials
+ - Provide a flexible platform for students to manage their studies and income.
+ - Build a community where students help each other succeed academically.

 Future Work:
  - Develop a mobile application for on-the-go access.